-The Fund's liability is calculated every three years by the appointed actuary, with annual updates in the intervening years.
-The methodology used is in line with accepted guidelines and in accordance with IAS 19.
-Assumptions underpinning the valuations are agreed with the actuary and are summarised in Note 19.
+The liability is re-calculated every three years by the appointed actuary, with annual updates in the intervening years.
+The methodology used is in line with accepted guidelines.

+This estimate is subject to significant variances based on changes to the underlying assumptions which are agreed with the actuary and have been summarised in Note 19.

-These actuarial revaluations are used to set future contribution rates and underpin the Fund's most significant investment management policies.
+Actuarial revaluations are used to set future contribution rates and underpin the Fund's most significant investment management policies, for example in terms of the balance struck between longer term investment growth and short-term yield/return.